thezing01/tvSchedules/README.md

 To run in the iphone simulator (iOS 8+):
  > Run 'pod install' from the Terminal command-prompt.
 This will install cocoalumberjack and restkit pods.
  > Open tvSchedules.xcworkspace with XCode.

+The app will report 503 error code when service is unavailable.
+The app will re-fetch the TV programs from the server after the user taps OK on the error dialog box.